-Measuring the Mountain (MtM), a unique initiative gathering people’s experiences of social care throughout Wales, will share their findings today (Wednesday 27 March).
+Measuring the Mountain (MtM), a unique initiative gathering people’s experiences of social care throughout Wales, have shared their findings today (Wednesday 27 March).

 The report is the first of its kind and will shed light on how social care really feels for carers and people who are receiving care and support.